amssdias/python-gui-development/README.md

+# Notebook with Tkinter

+In this repository I will explain about Tkinter and create a simple notebook where we can create and save files.

 # Tkinter

 Tkinter (tee-kay-in-ter) is a toolkit for creating graphical user interfaces with Python.
 It's by no means the only one available, and we also have options like Kivy or PyQt.
 Tkinter is, however, something of a default option for creating GUIs with Python, and actually comes with most Python installations.